paulbrodersen/somnotate/README.md

     these pertain to the states and their representation in the hypnograms, their represantation internally in the pipeline, and their visualisation in the plots created by the pipeline.

+The `extensions` folder has two additional scripts to facilitate data I/O:

+- `convert_sleepsign_files.py`

+    Extract the hypnogram from SleepSign FFT files (created in SleepSign via: Analysis -> FFT-Text Output -> Continuous FFT), and convert them to hypnogram in the stage-duration format.
+If you already have hypnograms in this format, this step is not necessary.

+- `convert_hypnogram_to_matlab_struct.py`

+    Convert hypnograms in stage-duration format to MATLAB structs.

 ### Examples